elephantscale/es-training-new/docker/slides/Container_Intro.md

 VMs have been around since the mainframe era, and allow multi-tenancy much more effective.
 As we can see, VMs became much more popular in the mid-2000s as VMWare and other providers came out and CPU vendors started to make hardware virtualization.

 That said, there are disadvantages to virtualization.
-“Bare Metal” undeniably runs faster.
+"Bare Metal" undeniably runs faster.

 In the modern era, virtualization is ubiquitous and assumed -- if I have a server instance I'm sure it's really a VM and not a "bare metal" instance.
 The ability to copy my instance and redeploy it is something that we normally take for granted in this day and age.